Epclusa® (sofosbuvir/velpatasvir)

 Study design and demographics

 A single-center, observational study conducted between January 2019 and November 2021 in Singapore evaluated the safety and efficacy outcomes of SOF/VEL ± RBV for 12 weeks with simplified or SoC monitoring (N=609).
 Based on AASLD/IDSA guidelines for simplified HCV treatment, patients were eligible for simplified monitoring if they were TN and were either non-cirrhotic or had compensated cirrhosis (Child A).
-Patients were not eligible for simplified monitoring if they were TE or also had HBV/HIV, decompensated cirrhosis, HCC, or eGFR <30 mL/min.
-In the simplified monitoring group, clinic visits took place at treatment initiation and at SVR12 check.
+Those ineligible for simplified monitoring were TE or also had HBV/HIV, decompensated cirrhosis, HCC, or eGFR <30 mL/min.
+In the simplified monitoring group, clinic visits took place at treatment initiation and at SVR12.
 In the SoC group, clinic visits took place at treatment initiation, several times for monitoring over the course of treatment, and at SVR12.
-Of the initial 609 patients included in the study, 561 patients met the criteria for simplified monitoring.
-Of those patients, 71 patients received simplified monitoring and 490 received SoC monitoring.
+Overall, 561 patients met the criteria for simplified monitoring: 71 received simplified monitoring; 490 received SoC monitoring.
 The primary outcome was the occurrence of SAEs (ie, AEs that resulted in early discontinuation or hospitalization), and the secondary outcome was SVR12.

-Table 3.
-Baseline Demographics and Disease Characteristics (Koh et al)5
+Table 1.
+Baseline Demographics and Disease Characteristics (Koh et al)6

 Key Demographics and Characteristics